My shopping cart

 One of my favorite value cuts of lamb, this pint-size sister to beef’s brisket-plate-flank is stellar on the grill.
 Pressure tenderized, then rubbed with aleppo chile and whole cumin seeds and charred over hot coals; every bite is a smoke-streaked mouthful of tender happiness.

-1. Score the lamb breasts along the ribs on the fat cap side, add to pressure cooker along with 1 cup water, 1/4 cup pomegranate syrup, Tangier, garlic, onion, and salt, bring to pressure and cook for 40 minutes, then quick release.
-(If you don’t have a pressure cooker you can also braise them in the oven for 2 hours at 350°F, just add an additional two cups of water to the pot).
+Score the lamb breasts along the ribs on the fat cap side, add to a pressure cooker or Instant Pot along with 1 cup water, 1/4 cup pomegranate molasses, Tangier, garlic, onion, and salt, bring to pressure and cook for 40 minutes, then quick release.
+If you don't have a pressure cooker you can also braise them in a covered dish in the oven (or on the grill over indirect heat) for 2 1/2 hours at 350°F, just add an additional two cups of water to the pot since you'll have more evaporation.

-2. Start a hot fire on a grill outdoors and prep for direct cooking.
-If you don’t have access to a grill they can be grilled under the broiler.
+Start a hot fire on a grill outdoors and prep for direct cooking.
+If you don't have access to a grill they can also be grilled under the broiler.

-4. Mix the aleppo or Izak with the sajira and cumin and enough olive oil to form a loose paste.
-Brush each belly on the fat cap side with the reserved pomegranate syrup, then coat thoroughly with the blend.
+Mix the aleppo or Izak with the sajira and cumin and enough olive oil to form a loose paste.
+Brush each belly on the fat cap side with the reserved pomegranate syrup, then coat thoroughly with the spice mixture..

-6. Remove to a cutting board and slice the meat from the bones and into large chunks, the remaining bones can be crisped up to gnaw on later.
+Remove to a cutting board and slice the meat from the bones, then cut into large chunks, the bones can be crisped up to gnaw on later.

 • Shred the meat and try it as a taco filling paired with finely chopped red onion and zhoug crema.